On Bi-R-Diagonal Pairs of Operators: Operations Involving Bi-R-Diagonal Pairs

-The main technical difficulty that results in the length of the previous proof is that we cannot only deal with bi-non-crossing partitions whose blocks contain an even number of elements, thus Proposition \ref{evenblocks} does not apply.
+with $c_{\sxh(2m-1)} = c_{\sxh(2m+1)} = W^*$ and $c_{\sxh(2m)} = c_{\sxh(2m+2)} = Y^*$.
+For a contributing partition $\tau\in\BNC(\xh)$, if $V\in\tau$ is such that $\sxh(2m)\in V$, this time we note that the case $\sxh(2m)={\max}_{\prec_{\xh}}V$ is impossible, since otherwise if $\sxh(q)$ denotes the minimum index of $V$ in the $\xh$-order, then $c_{\sxh(q)}$ must be an operator in $\{X,Y\}$ due to the $*$-alternating condition, thus $q$ is odd, which contradicts Lemma \ref{lemma: no block coupling}.
+Then there exists an index in $V$ greater than $\sxh(2m)$ in the $\xh$-order, and in this case using again Lemma \ref{lemma: no block coupling} we arrive at a contradiction as done prior. \end{proof} The main technical difficulty that necessitates the distinction between several different cases in the previous proof is that we cannot only deal with bi-non-crossing partitions whose blocks contain an even number of elements, thus Proposition \ref{evenblocks} does not apply.
 This is because the pair $(Z,W)$ need not be bi-R-diagonal and hence bi-free cumulants of odd order with entries in $\{Z,Z^*,W,W^*\}$ need not necessarily vanish.
 We remark that for two $*$-bi-free pairs $(X,Y)$ and $(Z,W)$ with the first being bi-R-diagonal, it is not in general true that the pair $(XZ,YW)$ will also be bi-R-diagonal, as the following example indicates.
-We will denote by ``$\tr$'' the normalized trace on any matrix algebra.
+We will denote by $\tr$ the normalized trace on any matrix algebra.